harryob2/oee-dashboard/README.md

 $$\text{Performance} = \frac{\text{Total Output}}{\text{Target Output}}$$

 $$\text{Quality} = \frac{\text{Parts Started}}{\text{Parts Finished}}$$
-**Note** Quality is currently set to 1 as it's not measured, however this function shows how it should ideally be measured.
+**Note:** Quality is currently set to 1 as it's not measured, however this function shows how it should ideally be measured.

 ## Data Flow